HamadMehdi/PrayerTracker/README.md

+Here's your complete README with the actual images embedded:

 # 🕌 Prayer Tracker – A Spiritual Accountability Platform
 *A full-stack ASP.NET Core web app designed to help individuals and communities track, manage, and reflect on their spiritual practices with purpose and consistency.*